 Ibn ‘Umar (RA) reported God’s Messenger ﷺ as saying:

 “It is the duty of a Muslim man who has something which is to be given as a bequest not to have it for two nights without having his will written regarding it.”

 Summary of Services

 An hour-long initial discussion in order to understand the needs and requirements of the testator.
 This meeting is provided as a service to the community and as such would not incur a fee.

-Following this meeting if the testator would like to instruct us for the purposes of preparing a will, we will note down the necessary details for preparing a draft will.
+Following this meeting if the testator would like to instruct us for the purposes of preparing a will, we will note down the necessary details for preparing a draft document.

 Once a final draft is agreed a paper copy will be prepared.
 The fee for this service is £250 for a basic will without trusts.
 We can also offer probate and will storage services.

 Yes.
 An English will requires a testator, beneficiaries, and two witnesses.
 A will written for another country however may have to be a more precise document because of the variety of legal traditions (civil law, common law, Shariah and customary law) which have legal standing and the different land laws which may impact on property ownership.

 A will should be understood primarily as a means to appoint an executor.
 He or she will have the power to act on our behalf once we have passed away.
 As Muslims, we should also remember that we are required to ensure that our worldly and spiritual debts are paid.
 In other words, a will is necessary to enable our debts to be settled even if we are unable to pay when we are alive.

 Why should you use us?